Go Back

 Sweet Filling Ingredients

-• 6 tbsp softened butter
+• 6 tablespoon softened butter

 • ¾ cup brown sugar firmly packed

-• 1 tbsp ground cinnamon
+• 1 tablespoon ground cinnamon

 • dash salt